-how to Paint a Butterfly from wings to canvas: a Comprehensive guide
+how to Paint a Butterfly from wings to canvas

-Welcome artists, have you ever wanted to learn how to paint a butterfly?
-They certainly are an enchanting subject.
-Many artists are inspired by their colors and interesting patterns.
+Have you ever wanted to learn how to paint a butterfly?
+Many artists are inspired by the enchanting butterflies.

-This painting uses the basics of oil painting.
-You can use the same techniques for more butterfly paintings or any other subject you desire.
+This painting uses the basics of oil painting that you may use for more butterflies or any other subject.

 what do we need for this butterfly painting?